Slovak Americans: Organization, political activism, and creation of Czechoslovakia

-Denied a voice in politics and the use of their native Slovak language in public places by the ruling Magyars in Hungary, Slovaks in America became socially and politically active, establishing self-help societies and fraternal organizations (such as Sokol, the Slovak League of America and First Catholic Slovak Union), founding newspapers (such as Slovensky dennik and the Jednota), and lobbying the government of the United States, especially President Woodrow Wilson's administration, to press for greater freedom for Slovaks who were suffering under Magyar oppression.
+Denied a voice in politics and the use of their native Slovak language in public places by the ruling Magyars in Hungary, Slovaks in America became socially and politically active, establishing self-help societies and fraternal organizations (such as Sokol, the Slovak League of America and First Catholic Slovak Union), founding newspapers (such as Slovenský denník, 'Daily Slovak', and Jednota, 'Unity'), and lobbying the government of the United States, especially President Woodrow Wilson's administration, to press for greater freedom for Slovaks who were suffering under Magyar oppression.

 In 1910, Slovak and other ethnic leaders in the United States successfully petitioned federal authorities to classify a person by their language, rather than country of origin.
 On the president's orders, new forms replaced the old ones, and Slovaks were no longer classified as "Austrians" or "Hungarians" in the 1910 U.S. Census.

 Slovaks in America were outraged and spurred to greater action by the Černová massacre.
 On October 27, 1907, parishioners in the Slovak village of Černová wanted Andrej Hlinka to attend the consecration of the village church that he had helped to build, but the ecclesiastical authorities would not permit it.
 On the day of the consecration, the people tried to stop the Magyar clergy, who came to Černová and the security forces fired into the crowd and killed nine people on the spot with a total of 15 dead by the end of the day.
 More than 60 people were wounded.
 The event encouraged a British journalist and academic, Robert W. Seton-Watson, to denounce Budapest's policies towards the nationalities in his book "Racial Problems in Hungary," which he published under the pseudonym Scotus Viator in 1908.

 In 1915, the leaders of the Czech National Alliance and the Slovak League of America signed the Cleveland Agreement in which they pledged to co-operate for the common goal of independent statehood for the Czechs and Slovaks.
 The agreement's five articles laid out the basics of a future joint state for the two nationalities.
 Three years later, the Pittsburgh Agreement was concluded by representatives of Czechs and Slovaks at a meeting of the American branch of the Czechoslovak National Council in Pittsburgh.
 The agreement endorsed a program for the struggle for a common state of Czecho-Slovakia and agreed that the new state would be a democratic republic in which Slovakia would have its own administration, legislature, and courts.
 On October 18, 1918, the primary author of the agreement, T. G. Masaryk, whose father was Slovak and mother Moravian, declared the independence of Czechoslovakia on the steps of Independence Hall in Philadelphia, Pennsylvania.
 He was elected the first president of an independent Czechoslovakia in 1920.
 However, he broke his promise of Slovak autonomy.

 In 1970, the Slovak World Congress was founded in New York.
 It became the leading organization of Slovaks living abroad and represented associations, institutions, and individuals.